ericsonga/APCSAReview/_sources/Unit1-Getting-Started/VariableBasics/declareVars.rst

 	single: binary digit
 	single: declare
 	pair: variable; declare

-Computers store all values using **bits** (binary digits).
-A **bit** can represent two values and we usually say that the value of a bit is either 0 or 1.

 To create a variable, you must tell Java its type and name.
 Creating a variable is also called **declaring a variable**.
 When you create a **primitive variable** Java will set aside enough bits in memory for that primitive type and associate that memory location with the name that you used.

-You have to tell Java the type of the variable because Java needs to know how many bits to use and how to represent the value.
+Computers store all values using **bits** (binary digits).
+A **bit** can represent two values and we usually say that the value of a bit is either 0 or 1.
+When you declare a variable, you have to tell Java the type of the variable because Java needs to know how many bits to use and how to represent the value.
 The 3 different primitive types are all represented using **binary numbers** (numbers that use base 2 with digits 0 and 1), but are represented in different ways.
-For practice converting between decimal and binary see http://forums.cisco.com/CertCom/game/binary_game_page.htm.

 When you declare a variable, a memory location (sequential number of bits) is set aside for a variable of that type and the name is associated with that location.
 An integer gets 32 bits of space, a double gets 64 bits of space and a boolean could be represented by just one bit, but the amount of space isn't specified by the Java standard.